 Signal-to-Noise Ratio (SNR or S/N)

-Don’t confuse signal-to-noise ratio with noise cancelling.
+Don’t confuse the signal-to-noise ratio with noise canceling.
 Even though microphones with a high signal-to-noise ratio produce cleaner recordings, they don’t actively cancel outside noise.
-Active noise cancelling is accomplished by filtering ambient noise from the desired sound.
+Active noise canceling is accomplished by filtering ambient noise from the desired sound.

-Most noise cancelling earbuds have an in-line remote with a built-in microphone and several music playback control buttons.
+Most noise-canceling earbuds have an in-line remote with a built-in microphone and several music playback control buttons.
 Some in-line remotes feature only a single button, while others have three or more.
 The total number of buttons isn’t nearly as important as the total number of playback control shortcuts.

 Here are some of the most common shortcuts (they may vary from one brand to another):